on all US orders over $99.

 Winter is in full swing, and the combination of dry indoor air, less sunlight, and cold temperatures can cause eczema and psoriasis to flare up.
 But there’s good news, in the form of an essential fat that can help heal eczema, psoriasis, dry skin, and other stubborn skin symptoms.
 Fatty acid deficiency has been shown to contribute to many skin conditions, including eczema and psoriasis, and may just be your missing link to healthy skin.
+Continue reading to find out how to heal eczema, psoriasis, and dry skin with this key nutrient.

 Essential fatty acids have been found to be deficient in up to 90% of adults.
 What makes a fat “essential” is that by definition, we can’t make it ourselves; it has to come through the diet.
 With sources like borage, black currant, and evening primrose, it’s no wonder people choose to supplement this essential fat rather than try to incorporate these unusual plants into their food plan.
 Studies show Gamma Linolenic Acid (GLA), an essential Omega 6 fat found in these plants, helps skin stay hydrated and builds beautiful, glowing skin, even in cases of eczema and psoriasis.